Dominion of India

-The Dominion of India came into existence on the partition of India and was beset by religious violence.
-Its creation had been preceded by a pioneering and influential anti-colonial nationalist movement which became a major factor in ending the British Raj.
-A new government was formed led by Jawaharlal Nehru as prime minister, and Vallabhbhai Patel as deputy prime minister, both members of the Indian National Congress.
-Lord Mountbatten, the last Viceroy, stayed on until June 1948 as independent India's first governor-general; he was replaced by C. Rajagopalachari.
+The Dominion of India came into existence upon the partition of India, a process under and legal act of the Government and Crown of the United Kingdom.
+Its creation was preceded, however, by a pioneering and influential anti-colonial nationalist movement which became a major factor in ending the broader British Raj.
+The first government of the new Union was formed under Jawaharlal Nehru as prime minister with Vallabhbhai Patel as deputy prime minister, both members of the Indian National Congress.
+Lord Mountbatten, who had served as the last Viceroy of India, stayed on from August 1947 until June 1948 as independent India's first governor-general; he was replaced by C. Rajagopalachari.

-The religious violence was soon stemmed in good part by the efforts of Mahatma Gandhi, but not before resentment of him grew among Hindu fundamentalists, eventually costing him his life.
+The religious violence occasioned by the partition was soon reduced, in large part through the efforts of Mahatma Gandhi; resentment of him grew though amongst Hindu fundamentalists, eventually costing him his life.
 To Patel fell the responsibility for integrating the princely states of the British Indian Empire into the new India.
-Lasting through the remainder of 1947 and the better part of 1948, integration was accomplished by the means of inducements, and on occasion threats.
-It went smoothly except in the instances of Junagadh State, Hyderabad State, and, especially, Kashmir and Jammu, the last leading to a war between India and Pakistan and to a dispute that has lasted until today.
-During this time, the new constitution of the Republic of India was drafted.
-It was based in large part on the Government of India Act 1935, the last constitution of British India, but also reflected some elements in the Constitution of the United States and the Constitution of Ireland.
+Lasting through the remainder of 1947 and the better part of 1948, integration was accomplished by means of inducements, and on occasion threats.
+It went smoothly except in the cases of Junagadh State, Hyderabad State, and, especially, Kashmir and Jammu, the last leading to a war between India and Pakistan and to a dispute that has lasted until today.

+During the existence of the Union/Dominion, the new constitution of the Republic of India was drafted.
+It was based in large part on the Government of India Act 1935, the last constitution of British India, but also reflected some elements of the Constitution of the United States as well as the Constitution of Ireland.
 The new constitution disavowed some aspects of India's past by abolishing untouchability and derecognising caste distinctions.